 These have been steamed and flattened under huge rollers.
 They take 15 minutes to cook.

 These oats have been cut, steamed and rolled out extra thin.
 They cook in just 5 minutes.
 These can be used in most recipes that ask for oats unless it states otherwise.

 Overnight oats are really just uncooked porridge.
-The time (overnight) makes the oats softed and absorb the milk (or even water) that they are being soaked in.
-This means you end up with a cold oatmeal that has the general consistancy of porridge.
+The time (overnight) makes the oats soften and absorb the milk (or even water) that they are being soaked in.
+This means you end up with cold oatmeal that has the general consistency of porridge.